 Joel F. Visser

 - GHG Tailoring Rule Litigation.
 Represents a coalition of trade associations in litigation before the Supreme Court and D.C.
-Circuit over EPA’s regulation of greenhouse gas emissions from stationary sources under the Prevention of Significant Deterioration (PSD) permitting program.
+Circuit over the EPA’s regulation of greenhouse gas emissions from stationary sources under the Prevention of Significant Deterioration (PSD) permitting program.

 - Greenhouse Gas Reporting.
-Provides regulatory compliance advice to clients regarding greenhouse gas emissions reporting under EPA’s Greenhouse Gas Reporting Program, including reporting requirements for imports and exports of materials containing GHGs.
+Provides regulatory compliance advice to clients regarding greenhouse gas emissions reporting under the EPA’s Greenhouse Gas Reporting Program, including reporting requirements for imports and exports of materials containing GHGs.